obszczymucha/RollFor/README.md

 ---

 ### Ignore SR and allow everyone to roll
-If for some reason the item is SRed, the addon will only watch rolls for players who SRed.
+If the item is SRed, the addon will only watch rolls for players who SRed.
 However, if you want everyone to roll, even if the item is SRed, use `/arf` instead of `/rf`.
+This is useful if you already gave the item to the player who soft-ressed it and the item dropped again.

 "arf" stands for "All Roll For".